Daneshpatted/M2_Emb_Sys/Project/README.md

   ## ABSTRACT
-    Smart car parking project aims at providing a confusion free and easy parking.
-    This project helps the drivers of the cars to park their vehicles with minimum wastage of time with accurate information of the availability of the space to park
+      Automatic Smart car parking projects aims at providing a confusion free and easy parking.
+This concept helps the drivers of the cars to park their vehicles with minimum wastage of time with accurate information of the availability of the space to park vehicle.